Ganesh-Nagarampalli/CRUD-API/README.md

 - By default we cannot send json data to the server.
 To enable this we need to use express.json() middleware.

 - Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.

+### routes

+- A route is a section of Express code that associates an HTTP verb (GET, POST, PUT, DELETE, etc.), a URL path/pattern, and a function that is called to handle that pattern.

+### Better way to handle routes

+- Create a separate file for routes and import it in the main file.

+- also use controllers to handle the routes. which is again a separate file.

+- import these controllers in the routes file.

+- and the routes file in the main file.

+- but why is this better?

+- because it makes the code more readable and maintainable.